-It is essential to understand the principles of TLC, as it is an essential analytical method when dealing with organic compounds.
-Silica gel is used as the stationary phase (adsorbent) and the more polar compounds are adsorbed by the silica gel as they move forward.
+TLC is an essential analytical method when dealing with organic compounds, so be sure to understand the principle.
+Silica gel is used as the stationary phase (adsorbent), and highly polar compounds are adsorbed by the silica gel as they move forward.

 In order to understand the principles of thin-layer chromatography, the properties of silica gel as an adsorbent must be studied.
 In addition, the understanding of the mobile phase and Rf values will help in synthetic studies.
 The theory is not difficult, so you should understand the characteristics and properties of TLC, including its advantages and disadvantages.